 This is NOT the same as ethics approval or HDEC locality authorisation.

-You may not start your research project until you receive institutional approval from the Auckland DHB Research Office.
+You may not start your research project until you receive institutional approval from the Research Office.

 Ethics committees check that proposed health and disability research meets established ethical standards that aim to protect participants who are either patients, their family/whānau/caregivers, staff or volunteers in clinical trials.

-An audit is an independent review and examination of records and activities to assess the adequacy of system controls, to ensure compliance with established policies, operational procedures, and/or evidence based standards of care and to recommend, where necessary changes in controls, policies, or procedures to ensure those standards are met.
+An audit is an independent review and examination of records and activities to assess the adequacy of system controls, to ensure compliance with established policies, operational procedures, and/or evidence-based standards of care and to recommend, where necessary changes in controls, policies, or procedures to ensure those standards are met.
+Audits do not need approval from the Research Office.

 The formal and systematic monitoring and reviewing of medical care delivery and outcome; designing activities to improve healthcare and overcome identified deficiencies in providers, facilities, or support systems; and carrying out follow-up steps or procedures to ensure that actions have been effective and no new problems have been introduced.